microsoft/MixedRealityToolkit-Unity/Documentation/EyeTracking/EyeTracking_ExamplesOverview.md

 ### Prerequisites

-Note that using the eye tracking samples on device requires a device that supports eye tracking and a sample app package that is built with the "Gaze Input" capability on the package's AppXManifest.
+Note that using the eye tracking samples on device requires a HoloLens 2 and a sample app package that is built with the "Gaze Input" capability on the package's AppXManifest.

 In order to use these eye tracking samples on device, make sure to follow